A one stop guide to Advanced Paediatric training in Victoria

 4. Outpatient clinics - 2 x 0.4 EFT positions available

-• These roles comprise of weekly outpatient clinics - 4 per week
+• These roles comprise of 4 x outpatient clinics per week

-• General Medicine Fellows - multiple positions across 3.4 EFT
+• General Medicine Fellows - multiple positions across 12 months x 1 FTE, second 6 months x 1.5FTE

 • These positions are the ideal bridge between a Fellow and Consultant role, with ample opportunity to step up in a very well supported team environment.